 Team members attend monthly practice to perfect their skills and knowledge.
 Significant amounts of personal time are necessary and encouraged to perfect the basic movements and skills needed to function as a team and not simply as a group of individuals.

 The basics of drill and rifle movements serve as the foundation of the team.
 Down to the smallest detail, each member works diligently to make sure their uniforms and movements look perfect for every event and they move in unison as one body.
 From hand placement to foot angles, the Nashville DCT members strive for perfection.

-The Metropolitan Nashville Police Department's Drill and Ceremony team began competing in the National Honor Guard Competition in Washington, D.C. in 2007.
+The Metropolitan Nashville Police Department's Drill and Ceremony team are the current reigning National Honor Guard Competition Champions.
+They began competing in the National Honor Guard Competition in Washington, D.C. in 2007.
 This competition is held annually during National Police Week.
 Their first year to compete, the DCT represented the MNPD and Nashville in an exceptional manner and won top honors, being judged as the 2007 National Champions.
 They competed again in 2009 and again won the National Championship.
 They also placed 2nd overall in 2013.
-Videos of their National Championship exhibition are to the left on this page.
+They won again in 2018.
+Links to videos of their National Championship exhibitions are located on this page.